mlflow/mlflow-website/website/blog/2024-11-07-bedrock-chat-model-part-1/index.md

 In our case, we are going to deploy a following example action group, which calculates the specific period of time when it's most efficient(duration, energy efficiency etc) to launch a spacecraft from Earth to Mars.

+### OpenAPI schema for Action Groups
-As described above, here is the OpenAPI Schema for our action group:
+As described above, here is the OpenAPI Schema for our example action group:

 ```yaml
 openapi: 3.0.0